-- 10.3.1 Any leases or rental agreements must be vetted by the Director of Finance prior to final agreement, to enable insurance issues and technical accounting treatment to be determined.
-In addition, all leases entered into on behalf of the Trust should represent value for money. - 10.3.2 All lease agreements must be signed on behalf of the Trust by the Director of Finance (or his deputy) in addition to being accompanied by the usual order and duly authorised in accordance with these SFIs.
+- 10.3.1 Any leases or rental agreements must be vetted by the Chief Finance Officer prior to final agreement, to enable insurance issues and technical accounting treatment to be determined.
+In addition, all leases entered into on behalf of the Trust should represent value for money. - 10.3.2 All lease agreements must be signed on behalf of the Trust by the Chief Finance Officer (or his deputy) in addition to being accompanied by the usual order and duly authorised in accordance with these SFIs.